brian-e-shilo/Project5-MovieReview-AngularProject/README.md

  return 403;
  }
  }

 Routing and Navigation:

 - The application uses Angular's routing to navigate between different components/pages, such as the login page, landing page, and movie details page.
 - Routing is configured in the `app-routing.module.ts` file.

 Service and Dependencies:

 1. Authentication Service:
  - Manages user authentication.
 2. Movie Service:
  - Handles movie data retrieval from an external API.
 3. Rating Service:
 - Manages user ratings for movies.
-Screenshots:
-Screenshots showcasing the various features of the project, including the login page, landing page, movie details, and the user rating
-interface:
-Initial login page
-When only username is inputted.
-When Incorrect input is entered.
-Home page:
-When a particular movie is clicked.
-When the input is given.
-When clicked on logout, it will be redirected to the login page.
-Unit Testing using Jasmine and Karma

 Test Cases:

 Modified code in login component:

 1) login.component.spec.ts :
  Here, the extra code added was marked in bold.
  Here, import FormsModule, ReactiveFormsModule from angular/forms.